haozixin/AI_reversi/agents/t_004/wiki/AI-Method-1.md

   We had already updated the generic functions or the game related functions such as generateSuccessor(), and it wasn't enough to bear the cost the frontier heuristic brings.
 We had to look into our heuristic calculations.
-We noticed many heuristics are calculated by iterating through the entire board (i.e., 8*8 times), namely the piece count heuristic, static weights and the frontier heuristics, that we could actually combine their calculations together by just running one loop through the board instead of 3 times.
+We noticed many heuristics are calculated by iterating through the entire board (i.e., 8*8 times), namely the piece count heuristic, static weights and the frontier heuristics, although it's O(1), we are running such computations for all leaf states, therefore a certain amount of time could have been saved if they could be optimised.
+  We could actually combine their calculations together by just running one loop through the board instead of 3 times.
 This improvement did decrease the number of timeouts on the server as we noticed, however, timeout still happens sometimes although relatively rare, due to the large number of actions to be calculated.
 Especially when the opponent is also considering the frontier heuristic, both of us would generate